caseyyee/iswebvrready-wiki/Home.md

-Welcome to Wiki for [IsWebVRReady.org](https://iswebvrready.org/)!

-Check the **[IsWebVRReady.org site](https://iswebvrready.org/)** for the latest platform status information.
-And below you can find links to instructions and release notes for WebVR-capable browsers for the various combinations of consumer VR headsets and platforms.
+Welcome to Wiki for the **[IsWebVRReady.org site](https://iswebvrready.org/)**, where you can learn about the latest status of WebVR API support across the many platforms.
+Below you can find links to instructions, release notes, and developer notes for WebVR-capable browsers for the various combinations of consumer VR headsets and platforms.

-(If you find an issue or omission on any Wiki page, as long as you are a GitHub user, you can freely edit the content of these existing pages.
+(If you find an issue or omission on any Wiki page, as long as you are a logged-in GitHub user, you can freely edit the content of these existing pages.
 Thanks for your contributions!)

 # Downloads / Instructions